antrea-io/antrea/docs/antrea-network-policy.md

 single port, from one of two sources: the first specified by a `podSelector` and the second specified by a combination of a `podSelector` and a `namespaceSelector`.
+The second example policy contains a single rule, which allows matched traffic on multiple TCP ports (8000 through 9000 included, plus 6379) from all network endpoints selected by the "test-cg-with-frontend-selector" ClusterGroup.
 **Note**: The order in which the ingress rules are set matter, i.e. rules will be enforced in the order in which they are written.